Special parliamentary commission investigating a failed Wagner mercenaries capture has reported its first findings at a briefing Friday.

 ‘Our intelligence agencies concluded something was going wrong and rescheduled the flight to Istanbul.
 At the time, risks were being assessed to understand where things were not properly arranged,’ explained Bezugla.

-Parliamentary investigation admitted a special ‘action’ lacked proper planning and execution
+Parliamentary investigation admitted a special ‘action’ in question lacked proper planning and execution

 Maryna Bezugla said investigation ‘had questions about failings in its planning.
 It looks much like a plan, yet it could have been better engineered’ and the special ‘action’ was planned and executed hastily – just ‘within the last year’s July’.